foglienimatteo/GaPSE.jl/README.md

 - go inside the directory of GaPSE (`$ cd GaPSE.jl` in the shell)

-Inside the directory, there is a file called `install_gapse.jl`, which is a Julia file conceived for downloading and installing all the dependencies of GaPSE.
+Inside the directory, there is a file called `install_gapse.jl`, which is a Julia script conceived for downloading and installing all the dependencies of GaPSE.
 You can run it by typing in the terminal:

 ```bash
      $ julia install_gapse.jl